-Mascarpone is Italy's most luxurious fresh cheese, made from cream rather than whole milk and carrying a fat content that puts it in a category of its own in the Italian cheese family.
+Mascarpone is Italy's most luxurious fresh cheese, made from cream rather than whole milk and carrying a fat content that puts it in a category of its own among fresh Italian cheeses.
 It is the required base for tiramisu and one of the richest additions to pasta sauces, frosting, and risotto.

-Understanding what mascarpone actually is, and what makes it different from cream cheese, ricotta, and creme fraiche, changes how you use it and why it behaves differently in recipes.
-Both mascarpone and ricotta originate in northern Italy; the Italian regional cheese guide shows how Lombardy anchors the cream-cheese tradition.
+Understanding what mascarpone actually is - and what makes it different from cream cheese, ricotta, and creme fraiche - changes how you use it and why it behaves differently in recipes.

 This profile covers mascarpone's origin, fat content, flavor, and every application where it earns its place in your kitchen.